compomics/moFF/README.md

 # Run the sample data

-In the folder f1_folder you have three input files, that contain the MS2  identified  peptides (sing MASCOT) of three runs (three tecnical replicates ) from  the CPTAC study 6. you can download the relative raw files from https://goo.gl/ukbpCI, in order to run the next examples.
+In the folder f1_folder you have three input files, that contain the MS2  identified  peptides (sing MASCOT) of three runs (three tecnical replicates ) from  the CPTAC study 6. you can download the relative [raw files]( https://goo.gl/ukbpCI), in order to run the next examples.

 ---